yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcribbonedit-class.md

 ### <a name="parameters"></a>Parametry
  [in] *podstawowego kontrolera domeny*
- Wskaźnik do kontekstu urządzenia dla `CMFCRibbonEdit` formantu.
+ Wskaźnik do kontekstu urządzenia `CMFCRibbonEdit` kontroli.

 ### <a name="remarks"></a>Uwagi